chochain/tensorForth/README.md

-## tensorForth - eForth does tensor calculus, implemented in CUDA.
+## tensorForth - Forth does matrices and machine learning, implemented in CUDA.
 * Forth VM that supports tensor calculus and dynamic parallelism

 ### Status